 Hunters fly commercially into Cordova via Anchorage.
 Hunters need to arrive in Cordova on the day before you are flying out to camp, which is 2 days before the beginning hunt day.
 Of course this is Alaska and sometimes ol’ Mother Nature has something to say about it, changing our itinerary!
 It is quite common to lose hunting days because of weather or other natural conditions in Alaska.
 There are several hotels in Cordova, but make sure you have reservations months before leaving, as there can be no available rooms at times.
 Air charter costs for the hunter to fly from Cordova to camp (which are not included in the hunt price) vary greatly and depends on the exact location of camp, the air taxi service used, whether there’s 2 hunters or 1, the type of plane needed, and the air taxis’ prices on that particular season.
 It has been running somewhere between $900 and $1,800 per person.
 Check with me each season to see what it’s currently running, so you’ll have an idea what it will cost you.
 I usually have a satellite phone in camp for emergencies only and to communicate with the air taxi service.
 Some of the camps are in locations where even satellite service is very poor …consequently I do not have enough battery power or air time for hunters to call home or the office, so if you need to do that during the hunt, you’ll need to rent a satellite phone and bring it with you on the hunt.

 I am certified for Alaska Game Management Units 6, 17, 18, 19, 25, and 26.
 I am currently specializing and focusing exclusively on big brown bear hunts along Alaska’s Gulf Coast due to the increase in their numbers and the reduction of the ungulate populations across Alaska.
 These areas have some very dense populations of bears of exceptional size.
 All five pacific salmon species are found in our streams and in heavy numbers.
 Bear populations are up and hunting pressure in these remote areas is relatively low and so unlimited licenses and tags can be gotten through the mail or on-line at will.
 Recently, I’ve been focusing on fall hunts (opposed to spring hunts) because the bears are concentrated along the streams, and it is simply easier to be very up close to more bears.
 I’ve also been focusing on early fall hunting when the bears are more likely to still be in their summer fishing habits along the streams and not dispersing all over the area, or moving to the higher country.
 At this time the days are still very long, so the bears aren’t quite so nocturnal, and there’s more hunting hours.
 I have learned over the years this is very important.
 The weather is usually milder too.
-Many outfits can’t do this, because their season opens late.
+Many brown bear guides can’t do this, because their season opens late.
 It’s a real kick in the butt to hunt these great bears right on the salmon holes where they’re fishing everyday.
-You have a good chance to kill a very big bear in this area.
+You have a good chance to kill a very big brown bear in this area.

 Remember, large outfits depend on the numbers game for success.
 They know that if they run enough hunters through their camp, they’re gonna get some good references to sell their hunts.
 I put much more attention into each hunt and must at least try to do everything possible to make sure every client is happy.
 I only do a few hunts a year.

 Hunting camps are accessed by aircraft, but that is where our use of aircraft ends.
 We hunt strictly fair chase.
-More and more outfits all around me are relying on aircraft and/or high tech snow-machines to “get their bear”.
+More and more brown bear guides all around me are relying on aircraft and/or high tech snow-machines to “get their bear”.
 When you harvest your outstanding trophy with me you will have done it not only completely legal, but by an ethical standard that is higher than even the law requires, and that’s a worthwhile endeavor.